 SSRIs & Suicidal Thoughts

-What’s the Best Medication for OCD?
+What’s the Best OCD Medication?

 It’s hard to say what the “best” medication is for OCD, because what is best for one person may not be best for another.
 Each person responds to medication differently.
 However, SSRIs like paroxetine and fluoxetine are often recommended first because they are considered safe and effective with a low risk for serious side effects.2 If a person does not improve on an SSRI, a prescriber may then decide to try a different type of medication like clomipramine.